José Luis García Traid

-José Luis García Traid (6 April 1936 – 11 January 1990) was a Spanish retired footballer who played as a midfielder, and a former manager.
+José Luis García Traid (6 April 1936 – 11 January 1990) was a Spanish footballer, who played as a midfielder, and a manager.

 Playing career

 Born in Zaragoza, Aragon, García Traid represented Club Patria Aragon and SD La Salle as a youth, before joining Real Zaragoza.
 Loan stints followed, with Tercera División sides Celta de Vigo and UD Amistad.

 García Traid made his professional debut on 13 November 1955, starting and scoring a hat-trick in a 7–1 home routing of CP La Felguera in the Segunda División.
 He appeared in two further matches during the campaign, as his side achieved promotion to La Liga.

 In January 1957, after making no appearances during the season, García Traid was loaned to Levante UD in the second level until June.
 He appeared in ten matches and scored two goals for the Valencians before his loan expired.

 García Traid made his debut in the main category of Spanish football on 3 November 1957, in a 0–0 away draw against UD Las Palmas.
 He scored his first goal in the category on 7 December of the following year, but in a 1–7 loss at Atlético Madrid.

 From 1958 to 1961, García Traid became a regular starter for the Maños, with his best input consisting of 28 matches and two goals in the 1959–60 campaign.
 He retired in 1963, aged only 26, due to a recurrent injury.